 If your seedlings are sick and you’re still investigating the problem, move your grow light up and don’t attempt to train your plants or do anything new until they’re better!
 If you avoid stressing them out any further, they often recover much more quickly.

-- Why do seedlings turn yellow? – There are many reasons you might see a yellowing leaf, but the following tutorial breaks down the most common.
+- Why do seedlings turn yellow? – There are many reasons you might see a yellowing leaf on young plants, but this tutorial breaks down the most common.

 Curling or Clawing Leaves

-- Like yellow leaves, there are actually a few different triggers for clawing or curling, from watering practice to nutrient levels.
+- Clawing or curling leaves – Like yellow leaves, there are actually a few different triggers for clawing or curling, including watering practices and nutrient levels.

 Seedling is Wilting or Droopy

-If you notice your plant is droopy all the time, even in the mornings right after lights turn on, when plants are at their perkiest), it usually means there’s something going on at the roots.
-It might be getting too much or too little water at a time, possibly watering too often or infrequently, or its roots could be sick/damaged.
+If you notice your plant is droopy all the time (even in the mornings right after lights turn on, when plants are at their perkiest), it usually means there’s something going on at the roots.
+The seedling might be getting too much or too little water at a time, possibly watering too often or infrequently, or its roots could be sick/damaged.
 The other major cause of drooping and wilting is high or low temperatures, and occasionally really high or low humidity.

 Burnt Leaf Tips